-Before discussing how you could memorize an table of ASCII characters and numeric values, I should say a little about why you might do so.
+Before discussing how you could memorize a table of ASCII characters and numeric values, I should say a little about why you might do so.

 One reason is simply for the challenge.
 It’s more doable than it may sound.

 It’s also useful information, though it’s debatable whether it’s worth memorizing.
 YMMV.
 There was a time early in my career when I spent a lot of time staring at a hex editor, and it definitely would have been useful to know then.
-I still need to look up ASCII values occasionally, though not as often as I once did.
+I still need to look up ASCII values occasionally, though not as often.

 One step in the process of memorizing the ASCII table is to associate an image with each ASCII character.
 This is useful by itself without learning the ASCII values of the characters.
 You could memorize strong passwords, for example, by linking together the images associated with each character.